dynax60/ansible-role-openbsd-router/README.md

 * dns_servers (list) - ip addresses of nameservers.
 Default settings: `['8.8.8.8', '8.8.4.4']`
 * hostname (scalar) - the symbolic name of the host machine, see myname(5)
 * iked (bool) - enables iked.
 This option requires the defenition iked variables (see example below)
+* isakmpd (bool) - enables isakmpd.
+This option requires the isakmpd_global defenition.
+* isakmpd_global (scalar) - configuration will be written to /etc/isakmpd/isakmpd.conf (optional)
+* isakmpd_conf (scalar) - configuration will be written to /etc/ipsec.conf (mandatory)
 * ntpd (bool) - enables ntpd.
 This option requires the configuration within ntpd_conf variable or in the template file defined in ntpd_conf_tpl variable.
 * ntpd_conf (scalar) - ntpd configuration (see also template if it's not defined).